aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-charts/create-chart/_index.md

 1. Specify HiLowLines format.
 1. Write the modified presentation to a PPTX file

-Sample code used to create a chart:
+Sample C# code used to create a stock chart:

 ```c#
 using (Presentation pres = new Presentation())